freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Resource.md

 ***Returns:***

 <i>s: policy</i>
 The default policy to use for this resource.
-See  <a href="specs/org.freesmartphone.Usage/#GetResourcePolicy">GetResourcePolicy</a> for a list of possible values.
+See  [GetResourcePolicy](specs/org.freesmartphone.Usage.GetResourcePolicy)</a> for a list of possible values.